Automatic language translation

 Please see the Gifts, Benefits and Bequests declaration form and answer all questions.

-Those who have access to GBB information are listed on pages 19 and 20 of the Gifts, Benefits and Bequests Policy and Procedure (PDF, 345.7 KB).
+Those who have access to GBB information are listed of in the Gifts-Benefits-and-Bequests-GBB-Policy-and-Procedure, Section 7 Security of Information.
 Further, DCJ publishes agreed information from the GBB register annually (refer below).

 All personal information collected, managed and disclosed under this program will comply with the requirements of the NSW Privacy Laws as outlined in the Department’s Privacy Management Plan.

-Advice and support is available from the Business Ethics and Compliance Unit (BECU) via the GiftsBenefitsBequests@dcj.nsw.gov.au mailbox.
+Advice and support is available via the GiftsBenefitsBequests@dcj.nsw.gov.au mailbox.